FAHAD-AlMuhanna/FAHAD-AlMuhanna/README.md

 <img src="banner_github.png" alt="GitHub Banner" width="100%" />

-# Hello World!, I'm Tobi, a German Web Developer 👋🏼:
+# Hello World!, I'm Fahad AlMuhanna 👋🏼:
 🛜 I'm a passionate computer engineering student at KFUPM with a strong interest in technology, problem-solving, and innovation.
 I enjoy working on projects that combine hardware and software to create impactful solutions.
 My areas of focus include programming, networking, and exploring the latest advancements in AI and deep learning.
 I'm eager to continue learning, growing, and contributing to the tech world.I'm a passionate computer engineering student at KFUPM with a strong interest in technology, problem-solving, and innovation.
 I enjoy working on projects that combine hardware and software to create impactful solutions.
 My areas of focus include programming, networking, and exploring the latest advancements in AI and deep learning.
 I'm eager to continue learning, growing, and contributing to the tech world.